tedmiston/notes/README.md

 ### Purpose

+This project serves a few purposes:

-This project logs what I'm reading and how it connects to other sources and ideas.
+- log what I'm learning from reading books and articles, listening to conference talks and podcasts, etc
+- consider how the various ideas connect to other sources and ideas

-It also keeps placeholders for what I want to read.
+- keep placeholders for what I want to read / listen to / watch in the future
+- explore topics both for immediate value and purely intellectual curiosity

 ### Workflow